 “If organizations want to retain their high achieving staff, they’ll need to increase the available resources to help them meet intense demands,” Dolce said.
 “This course is a concrete way to offer staff more support.
 It’s also a way for supervisors to learn how to better support their staff in order to mitigate the impacts of ongoing stress and distress.

-The course begins Oct.
-18, 2021, and runs for 8 weeks.
-Registration is open now to anyone who works with animals; it is is eligible for 15 CE credits and has also been approved for Certified Animal Welfare Administrator CE.
+The fall course is now full, but the spring course begins Feb.
+21, 2022, and runs for 8 weeks.
+Registration is open now to anyone who works with animals; it is eligible for 15 CE credits and has also been approved for Certified Animal Welfare Administrator CE.
 The cost is $200, which is just $25 a week.
 It is a self-paced course with the exception of four live calls with Dolce.
 All the calls are recorded for those who cannot attend live.

 “This is a chance to get 8 weeks of support and to learn new approaches to coping with stress, so they can keep doing the work they’re passionate about, without causing harm to themselves in the process,” Dolce said.
 “The world needs skilled, courageous, compassionate animal welfare and vet med professionals now more than ever.
 My hope is that the people who take this course will leave feeling like they’re not in this alone, that they have practical resources and choices to help them navigate ongoing challenges, and a sense of realistic optimism about the future.”